You are here

 Intent

-This pilot provides an eligible former member of the Australian Defence Force (ADF) with incapacity payments based on 100% of their normal pre-injury earnings, where that member is engaged in a DVA rehabilitation program and, as part of that program, is undertaking full-time study to assist them in securing ongoing meaningful employment after their ADF service.
+This pilot provided an eligible former member of the Australian Defence Force (ADF) with incapacity payments based on 100% of their normal pre-injury earnings, where that member was engaged in a DVA rehabilitation program and, as part of that program, was undertaking full-time study to assist them in securing ongoing meaningful employment after their ADF service.

 Background